Detroit Diesel V8 engine: 6.5L

 The 395 cuin version was introduced in 1992 to replace the 6.2.
-Most 6.5s are equipped with a turbo.
-This engine was never meant to be a power and torque competitor with Ford/International and Dodge/Cummins, but rather a simply designed workhorse engine that made credible power, achieved decent fuel economy and met emission standards in half-ton trucks.
-The Duramax 6600 replaced the 6.5 in light trucks beginning in 2001 and the C3500HD medium duty cab and chassis (replaced by C4500 Kodiak/Topkick) and vans beginning in 2003, but the 6.5 (6500 Optimizer) is still produced by AM General for the HMMWV.
+Most 6.5s were equipped with a turbocharger.
+This engine was never meant to be a power and torque competitor with Ford/International and Dodge/Cummins, but rather a simply designed workhorse engine that made credible power, achieved decent fuel economy, and met emission standards in half-ton trucks.
+The Duramax 6600 replaced the 6.5 in light trucks beginning in 2001 and the C3500HD medium duty cab and chassis (replaced by the C4500 Kodiak/TopKick) and vans beginning in 2003, but the 6.5 (6500 Optimizer) is still produced by AM General for the HMMWV.

 There are several GM 6.5-liter diesel engine production options.
-The Turbocharged L56, (VIN "S") was used in most light duty 3/4 ton (2500).
-Heavy duty 3/4 ton and 1 ton trucks used the Turbocharged L65 (VIN "F") engine.
+The turbocharged L56 (VIN "S") was used in 1/2-ton and light-duty 3/4-ton.
+Heavy-duty 3/4-ton and 1-ton trucks used the turbocharged L65 (VIN "F") engine.
 The L56 is emissions controlled with EGR and catalytic converters.
-The L65 engine has no EGR, and has no catalytic converter.
-There is a soot trap on L65 engines that is often mistaken for a catalytic converter.
+The L65 engine has neither an EGR system nor a catalytic converter, but there is a soot trap on L65 engines that is often mistaken for a catalytic converter.
 GM was the first manufacturer to introduce an electronically controlled fuel injection system into a diesel pickup truck.
-The L49 (VIN "P") and L57 are both naturally aspirated engines.
+The L49 (VIN "P") and L57 (VIN "Y") are both naturally aspirated engines.
 L57 is listed as HO or Heavy Duty.
 Additional RPO codes are LQM 175 hp and LQN 190 hp.

 Changes were made by GM to the 6.5 in their light trucks for emissions or reliability improvement.
-The 1992-1993 model years used a 6.5-specific Stanadyne DB-2 mechanical injection pump.
-GM replaced the DB-2 with the electronic throttle DS-4 in 1994-2000 vehicles.
-In mid-1996 GM implemented a redesigned engine cooling system incorporating twin non bypass-blocking thermostats and a 130 U.S.gal/min water pump.
+The 1992–1993 model years used a 6.5-specific Stanadyne DB-2 mechanical injection pump.
+GM replaced the DB-2 with the electronic throttle DS-4 in 1994–2000 vehicles.
+In mid-1996, GM implemented a redesigned engine cooling system incorporating twin non bypass-blocking thermostats and a 130 U.S.gal/min water pump.
 This improved the flow through the block by 70–75% and flow to the radiator 7%.